Google, Lendlease axe plans for $15 billion development in Bay Area - KESQ

 “The decision to end these agreements followed a comprehensive review by Google of its real estate investments, and a determination by both organizations that the existing agreements are no longer mutually beneficial given current market conditions,” Lendlease said in a statement.

-Construction was expected to start on the project during Lendlease’s 2026 fiscal year, the company said.
+Construction was expected to start on the project during Lendlease’s 2026 fiscal year.

 The announcement comes amid a period of deep cost-cutting and layoffs for Google and during a time when commercial real estate is faltering.